 Final Thoughts

-Creating the perfect burger takes a little bit of time, a little bit of effort, a little bit of luck, and a whole lot of experimenting.
+Creating the perfect burger takes a little bit of time, effort, and luck, as well as a whole lot of experimenting.
 There’s nothing wrong with a classic, traditional burger but you could be limiting yourself from something truly great.

 --